 Hazard Analysis and Critical Control Points (HACCP)

 HACCP is a systematic, science-based risk analysis technique, which allows Food Business Operators to identify specific food safety hazards and control measures to ensure the production of safe food.
-Focusing on prevention, it can accommodate changes including equipment design and processing procedures.
+Focusing on prevention, it must identify the steps in the operations which are critical to food safety, determine effective control procedures to implement and monitor, and include review when changes occur.

 SAI Global helps you see a way forward so you can advance confidently

 Identify and Reduce Risk

-A systematic approach to food safety identifies critical risks and assists you to establish preventative and corrective processes which minimize the risk of costly food recalls, food poisoning and foodborne illness.
+This systematic approach to food safety identifies critical risks and assist you to establish validated critical control points and procedures that will minimize the risk of costly recalls, foodborne illnesses/injury or outbreaks

 What Is It?

 The HACCP team should list all of the hazards that may be reasonably expected to occur at each step of the process.
-Once this has been completed, each of the hazards identified must be assessed for significance and then consideration is given to what controls can be applied to each of the hazards.
-Hazard analysis is a three-step process.
+Once this has been completed, each of the hazards identified must be assessed for significance (likelihood x severity) and then consideration is given to what controls can be applied to each of the hazards.